What Did Steve Green

 Tax, Chamber of Commerce, and the Downtown

 Gallery Association?
-Facts remain that scores of
+Facts remain that

 people working in the arts, spas and tourism